What Are Benzodiazepines?

 Protracted Withdrawal Syndrome from Benzodiazepines Addiction

 Whilst most cases of benzodiazepine withdrawal last for a matter of weeks at most, some users go on to develop a condition known as protracted – or post-acute – withdrawal syndrome, during which symptoms including psychotic depression, poor concentration, decreased appetite, insomnia, anhedonia, low levels of energy, and psychomotor impairment, along with paranoid ideation, hallucinations, depersonalisation, anxiety and dizziness may all manifest for a period of months or even years.
-Protracted withdrawal syndrome may be treated with a combination of medication and therapy, though there is as yet no confirmed cure: most cases gradually improve over a period of time ranging from six months to several years.
+Protracted withdrawal syndrome may be treated with a combination of medication and therapy.

 Getting Help for Benzodiazepines Addiction